xFrontend/snowbird/readme.txt

 Theme URI: https://xfrontend.com/themes/snowbird-wordpress-theme/
 Author: xFrontend
 Author URI: https://xfrontend.com/
+Requires at least: 4.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Requires at least: 4.5

 A responsive WordPress blog theme crafted specially for storytellers.

 == Description ==

-Snowbird is a responsive WordPress Blog Theme beautifully designed especially for storytellers.
-It's a simple yet powerful WordPress theme- supports every native WordPress features, and extended with professional tools for ease of use.
-With beautifully crafted typography it works seamlessly on all devices.
+Snowbird is a responsive WordPress Blog and Photography theme beautifully designed especially for storytellers and content makers.
+It's a simple yet powerful WordPress theme with unforgettable design and SEO optimized markups.
+Snowbird supports every native WordPress features, and extended with professional tools for ease of use.
+With beautifully crafted typography it works fast, seamlessly on all devices.

+For more information about Snowbird please go to https://xfrontend.com/themes/snowbird-wordpress-theme/.

 == Installation ==